giantswarm/dex-app/README.md

 There are several ways to install this app.

 1. [Using our web interface](https://docs.giantswarm.io/ui-api/web/app-platform/#installing-an-app)
 2. Creating the [App resource](https://docs.giantswarm.io/ui-api/management-api/crd/apps.application.giantswarm.io/) in the management cluster.
-Check the [getting start with app platform](https://docs.giantswarm.io/app-platform/getting-started/) guide for details.
+Check the [getting started with app platform](https://docs.giantswarm.io/app-platform/getting-started/) guide for details.

 ## Configuring